akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 ![equations1](equations1.gif)

-In which x is the input vector, W are the weight matrixes for the different layers and c are the bias vectors for the different layers.
-Because we have multiple input values, the input is an
-[2x1] vector: the leave size and the shrub height.
+Because we have multiple input values, the input is a vector with 2 elements: the leave size and the shrub height.
 The weights in between are aranged as matrixes.
-For example, the 6 weights in the between the input layer and the second layer are arranged as a [3x2] matrix (3 neurons, 2 input values), and the bias here is a bias [3x1] bias vector (3 neurons).
+For example, the 6 weights in the between the input layer and the first hidden layer are arranged as a [2x3] matrix (2 input values, 3 neurons in the first hidden layer), and the bias here is a bias vector with 3 elements (because we have 3 neurons in the first hidden layer).

 The **depth** of the neural network is the number of layers of the neural network.
 In our case the depth of the neural network is 3.
 This is because the input layer just represents the input data unmodified, as it is, without any weight and bias multiplication, and so it is commonly not counted when calculating the neural networks depth.

-There is still an important ingredient missing from our neural network: an **Activation function**.
-Suppose all that happened in a neural network with the data from input to output was multiplication with some weights, and addition of some bias.
-That means that at its best the neural network would be able to learn a linear function.
-In other words the output of the neural network would always be:
+There is still an important ingredient missing from our neural network: an **activation function**.
+Suppose all that happened in a neural network with the data from input to output was multiplication of the input vector with some weight matrixes, and addition of bias some vectors.
+In this way, the neural network would only be able to learn a linear function.

 equation